-The state's strategy for continuous improvement in the level of SCSEP participants' placements into unsubsidized employment focuses on fostering a multitalented workforce.
+The state's strategy for continuous improvement in the level of SCSEP participants' placements into unsubsidized employment focuses on developing and maintaining host agency and employer partnerships, identifying local workforce needs, and aligning participant skill sets with available opportunities.

 The technical and occupational skills of many SCSEP participants often lag behind today's employment requirements.
 Qualities offered by the older worker, such as work ethic and reliability, are valued by employers, but the need for technical skills is also a concern.
 Training and retraining of SCSEP participants is designed to help their employability.